SemanticMediaWiki/SemanticMediaWiki/src/Schema/README.md

 ## Objective

-The objective of the `SMW_NS_SCHEMA` (aka Schema) namespace is to allow for a structured definition of different schemata where types define the interpreter, syntax elements, and constraints.
+The objective of the `SMW_NS_SCHEMA` (aka [`smw/schema`][ns:schema]) namespace is to allow for a structured definition of different schemata where types define the interpreter, syntax elements, and constraints.

 The namespace expects a JSON format (or if available, YAML as superset of JSON) as input format to ensure that content elements are structured and a `validation_schema` (see [JSON schema][json:schema]) may be assigned to a type to help enforce requirements and constraints for a specific type.

-The following properties are provided to make elements of a schema definition discoverable.
+The following annotation properties are provided to make elements of a schema and its definition discoverable.

 * Schema type (`_SCHEMA_TYPE` )
 * Schema definition (`_SCHEMA_DEF`)